lambdaprime/imgdups/README.md

 `-signatureLength=NUMBER` - length of the image signature to use.
 This property is optional.

 `-threshold=NUMBER` - treshold below which to consider two images as duplicates.
-This property is optional.
+Threshold is a distance between matched descriptors.
+Distance means here metric distance (e.g. Hamming distance), not the distance between coordinates.
+This property is optional (default is 150).

 `-size=NUMBER` - control resize in comparison algorithm.
 This property is optional.

 ## scale_images

+Scale images which size exceeds `sourceResolution`.
+Scaled images are saved with postfix "_scaled".

 `-sourceResolution=<RESOLUTION>` - images with what resolution to scale.
 This property is optional (default is `3920x2204`)